cnunciato/fun-with-jenkins/README.md

 ## Infrastructure 🚧

 The `infra` folder contains a Pulumi program (still under construction) that deploys Jenkins on EC2 with a configurable number of agents (all as configurable virtual machines) and an administrator password applied as a Pulumi secret.
-Logs for the controller are streamed to CloudWatch, so can be pulled with `pulumi logs`:
+Logs for the controller are streamed to CloudWatcgh, so can be pulled with `pulumi logs`:

 ```bash
 pulumi logs -f